-2.1 Getting Started
+2.2 Getting Started

-The Start Page of CVTree3 is shown in Figure 1.
-If a project has already been created, it can be reloaded by entering the Project Number in the textbox and clicking the "Load/Create Project' button.
-To create a new project, just leave the textbox blank and click "Load/Create Project".
+The Start Page of CVTree4 is shown in Figure 1.
+If a project has already been created, it can be reloaded by entering the Project Number in the textbox and clicking the "Load/Create Project" button.
+To create a new project, just leave the textbox blank and click"Load/Create Project".

-Please report bugs to: Webma

-escription:
+CVTree4: Composition Vector Tree Version 4

+Previous Version

+Description:

-evolutionary relatedness of microbial of ed phylogenetic trees without sequence alignment by using a Composition Vector (CV) approach.
-It was first developed to infer organisms and then successfully applied to viruses, chloroplasts, and fungi.
-CVTree3 makes comparison with taxonomy and reports aain to species.
-Please read the Online User's Manual 🔁 for details.
+CVTree constructs whole-genome based phylogenetic trees without sequence alignment by using a Composition Vector (CV) approach.
+It was first developed to infer evolutionary relatedness of microbial organisms and then successfully applied to viruses, chloroplasts, and fungi.
+CVTree3 makes comparison with taxonomy and reports tree-branch monophyleticity from domain to species.
+Please read the Online User's Manual for details.

-hole proteome prokaryote phylogeny without sequence alignment: a K-string composition approach, J Mol Evol, 58: 1-11 Tree3 web server for whole-genome-based and alignment-free prokaryotic phylogeny and taxonomy, Genomics Proteomics &
+Reference: Guanghong Zuo (2021) CVTree: A Parallel Alignment-free Phylogeny and Taxonomy Tool based on Composition Vectors of Genomes, Genomics Proteomics & Bioinformatics, doi:10.1016/j.gpb.2021.03.006 Guanghong Zuo, Bailin Hao (2015) CVTree3 web server for whole-genome-based and alignment-free prokaryotic phylogeny and taxonomy, Genomics Proteomics & Bioinformatics, 13: 321-331.
+Ji Qi, Bin Wang, Bailin Hao (2004) Whole proteome prokaryote phylogeny without sequence alignment: a K-string composition approach, J Mol Evol, 58: 1 -11

-oad/Create Project:
+Load/Create Project:

-Enter Project Number to reload a prev 7 days after the last run. iously completed project for checking or changing parameters and re-run.
+Enter Project Number to reload a previously completed project for checking or changing parameters and re-run.
 A blank input creates a new project.
-A project will be kept for
+A project will be kept for 7 days after the last run.

-Load/Create Project Example

-nnouncement:

-CVTree3 web server is under final testi ng.
-Feedback and criticism welcome!
+Announcement:

+Feedback from users welcome!

+This site had been tested under Microsoft Edge, Google Chrome and Safari.
+Please report bugs to: Webmaster

-Figure 1: The Start Page of CVTree3
+Figure 2.2: The Start Page of CVTree4

 Each user job is assigned a unique Project Number and a work space is allocated to the project.
-The genomes uploaded by the user, their lineage description file with a fixed name "Lineage.txt", as well as the Lineage Modification file, produced by the user in a working session, are stored in the work space.
+The genomes uploaded by the user, their lineage description file with a fixed name "Lineage.txt," as well as the Lineage Modification file, produced by the user in a working session, are stored in the work space.
 A project and its work space are kept for 7 days after the last run.

-Next to the "Load/Create Project" button there is a buttom labeled by "Example".
+Next to the "Load/Create Project" button there is a buttom labeled by "Example."
 By clicking at this button the system shows a preset example project.
 In fact, this example project is by far non-trivial.
-It was used in the paper describing CVTree3 [Zuo and Hao (2015)].
-First-time users are highly recommended to go through this example in order to get an overall idea on CVTree3.
+It was used in the paper describing CVTree4.
+First-time users are highly recommended to go through this example in order to get an overall idea on CVTree4.

-2.2 Setting Up A Project
+2.3 Setting Up A Project